alanorwick/mosaic/README.md

 MOSAIC wraps the [official Docker image](https://hub.docker.com/_/docker) inside a deployment.
 This is used to build images from your applications' source code (see above).

-If you want to get rid of this to cut costs, the easiest way is to scale it down through MOSAIC's GUI.
-Equivalently, with kubectl:
+To get rid of this, scale it down through MOSAIC's GUI or with kubectl:

 ```bash
 kubectl scale deploy dind --replicas=0 -n nectar